maiahirsch/maiahirsch.github.io/docs/lab12.md

 ## References

 I referenced Stephan Wagner's code and videos to have ideas and understand the expectations.
+I used Claude to create the flowchart.